-

 Phone: (709) 643-4563

-• I am the Gender-Based Violence Prevention Coordinator.
+I am the MMIWG2S+ Community Worker.
+I was the Gender-Based Violence Prevention Coordinator.
 I started working at NAWN in November 2023.
 Through this 42 month project, NAWN will increase its ability to prevent and address Gender-Based Violence against Indigenous women, girls or 2SLGBTQQIA+ people in Newfoundland and Labrador.
 This will be achieved by identifying advocacy challenges and opportunities, creating a GBV Advocacy Strategy and a communication plan increasing the organization's capacity to communicate community needs and GBV prevention, building relationships with 2SLGBTQQIA+ organizations and like minded organizations and by developing a GBV support and prevention plan.
 By the end of the project, NAWN will have strengthened their capacity to prevent and address GBV against Indigenous women, girls and 2SLGBTQQIA+ people in Newfoundland and Labrador.

 I love everything about my work.
 I love that the purpose of my job is to help others and I enjoy working in the community.
 The women that I work with are amazing and I love learning about my culture.
 NAWN is a wonderful place to work.
 NAWN does so much to help the community.
 It is a beautiful work environment every single day and I love participating in all cultural activities and events.
 I feel so blessed to have had the opportunity to meet so many wonderful women after being hired at NAWN.